History of the United States Army: World War II

+After conscription was instituted in 1940, the Army began to receive the personnel it needed.
+However, there were equipment shortages as well as inadequate housing and training facilities for the troops.
+In one year, the Army expanded from five understrength divisions to twenty-two divisions.

+The United States entered the war after the Japanese attack on Pearl Harbor in December 1941.
 During World War II, the Army of the United States was formed as a successor to the National Army.
 The Army of the United States operated on the same principles as its predecessor, combining Regular Army, National Guard, and conscript forces into one fighting unit.
 The Army of the United States also incorporated Reserve forces.
 The reorganized army doubled in size between the invasion of Poland and the attack on Pearl Harbor, and grew forty-four times between the US entry into the war and the surrender of Japan.